AdobeDocs/journey-optimizer-learn.en/help/tutorial-configure-a-training-sandbox/manual-data-set-up.md

 ## Step 1: Create identity namespaces

-In this step, you create identity namespaces for the [!DNL Luma] custom identity fields named `loyaltyId`, `crmId`, and `lumaProduct`.
+In this step, you create identity namespaces for the [!DNL Luma] custom identity fields named `lumaLoyaltyId`, `lumaCrmId`, and `lumaProductSKU`.
 Identity namespaces play a critical role in building real-time customer profiles, as two matching values in the same namespace allow two data sources to form an identity graph.

-Begin by creating a namespace for the [!DNL Luma] loyalty schema:
+Begin by creating a [!UICONTROL namespace] for the [!DNL Luma Loyalty ID] schema:

-1. In the Platform user interface, go to **[!UICONTROL Identities]** in the left navigation.
+1. In the Journey Optimizer user interface, go to ***[!UICONTROL Customer]** > **[!UICONTROL Identities]** in the left navigation.

 1. Select **[!UICONTROL Create identity namespace]**.